IDARB: Development

-Development progressed quickly afterwards, with Mika and the Other Ocean team taking care to focus on sports mechanics, though they still constantly implemented ideas from Mika's Twitter followers.
+Development progressed quickly afterwards, with Mika and the Other Ocean team focusing on sports mechanics, though they still constantly implemented ideas from Mika's Twitter followers.
 As the game grew, Chris Charla, Mika's friend and the head of Microsoft's ID@Xbox initiative, asked if #IDARB could be ported to the Xbox One.
 According to Mika, Charla may also have been the first person to use the #IDARB name.
-Two months later, the game was showcased at the 2014 Game Developers Conference (GDC) in San Francisco; Microsoft focused on the game's ability to support eight players, as Sony's PlayStation could only support four at one time.
+Two months later, the game was showcased at the 2014 Game Developers Conference (GDC) in San Francisco.
+Microsoft focused on the game's ability to support eight players, as Sony's PlayStation could only support four at one time.
 At one point, cheers from the #IDARB booth drowned out a nearby presentation.
 Mika said that people were "blown away by how stupid it was".
 Eurogamer considered this version one of the "stand-out games" of the first 25 ID@Xbox games.
 This version of #IDARB was built in less than eight weeks.

-Later that year Twitch Plays Pokemon peaked in popularity, inspiring Mika to include a live element, which later became hashbombs.
-After this the components that were most difficult for Mika to complete were the AI and the online multiplayer; the game's AI was designed to simply head toward the ball if it did not already have it.
+Later that year, Twitch Plays Pokemon peaked in popularity, inspiring Mika to include a live element, which led to hashbombs.
+After this, the components which were most difficult for Mika to complete were the AI and the online multiplayer.
+The game's AI was designed to simply head toward the ball if it did not already have it.
 Online multiplayer used a "couch vs. couch" system to ensure that a group of players could only play against a group with the same number of players, drawing on Other Ocean's experience porting fighting games such as Mortal Kombat Arcade Kollection to the Xbox Live platform.

 The game initially released exclusively for the Xbox One in January 2015, but in March, Microsoft announced that #IDARB would later be available on Windows 10, featuring crossplay with the Xbox One version.
-The game eventually released on Windows on February 25, 2016.
+The game was eventually released on Windows on February 25, 2016.
 Upon release, the game was also available as a free download for Xbox Live Gold subscribers.